nabeulislam/road-to-machine-learning/02-introduction-to-ml/README.md

 **[Complete Detailed Guide →](introduction-to-ml.md)**

+### Additional Resources

+- **[ML Terminology Reference](ml-terminology.md)** - Comprehensive glossary of ML terms with examples
+- **[Problem Identification & Algorithm Selection](problem-identification-algorithm-selection.md)** - Guide to identifying ML problems and choosing algorithms
+- **[Your First ML Project Tutorial](first-ml-project-tutorial.md)** - Step-by-step walkthrough building an Iris classifier
+- **[Common Pitfalls & Best Practices](common-pitfalls-best-practices.md)** - Avoid mistakes and follow best practices

 ##  Learning Objectives

 By the end of this module, you should be able to:
-- Explain what machine learning is
+- Explain what machine learning is and when to use it
-- Distinguish between different types of ML
+- Distinguish between different types of ML (Supervised, Unsupervised, Reinforcement)
-- Understand the ML workflow
+- Understand the complete ML workflow from problem to deployment
-- Identify which type of ML to use for a problem
+- Identify which type of ML to use for a given problem
+- Select appropriate algorithms for different scenarios
+- Build your first ML model from scratch
+- Understand common ML terminology
+- Avoid common pitfalls and follow best practices

 ##  Exercises

-1. Identify ML problem types in real-world scenarios
+1. **Identify ML Problem Types**: Classify real-world scenarios (regression/classification/clustering)
-2. Design an ML workflow for a given problem
+2. **Design ML Workflow**: Create workflow for a given business problem
-3. Research ML applications in different industries
+3. **Build First Model**: Complete the [First ML Project Tutorial](first-ml-project-tutorial.md)
+4. **Algorithm Selection**: Use the [Algorithm Selection Guide](problem-identification-algorithm-selection.md) to choose algorithms for different problems
+5. **Terminology Quiz**: Test your understanding using the [ML Terminology Reference](ml-terminology.md)

 ##  Key Concepts